mauliadianti/WebPythonFlask/README.md

 web server build using python Flask

-for real time using SocketIO
+for real time monitoring data using SocketIO